Long Violent History

 Long Violent History is the fourth studio album by American country music singer Tyler Childers.
-It is an album centralized on the title track, a nod to the coal miners of the Appalachia Region of the United States.
-It’s based on the Coal Wars fought between coal miners and the U.S. Government.
+It is an album centralized on the title track, a protest song against racism.
+Childers released the album in 2020 with no publicity other than a six-minute video.

 Content

 In September 2020, Childers announced the album's release via a video message posted on YouTube.
 In the six-minute video, Childers addresses the album's central themes in opposition of racism, especially when viewed from the perspective of "rural white" listeners.
-The album is mostly composed of fiddle songs, but ends on the title track, a protest song.
+The first eight songs on the album are traditional fiddle tunes, and then it ends with the lyrical title track, a self-penned protest song.
 According to NPR, Childers cited the Black Lives Matter movement, along with the Battle of Blair Mountain in 1921, as the two main influences of the album's themes.

 Critical reception

 Stephen Thomas Erlewine of AllMusic wrote that it was "the rare protest album that doesn't need words to shout, and it's all the more powerful because of it."